Living on the edge: Phase transitions in convex programs with random data: Related work

 The work we have discussed so far depends on various flavors of integral geometry.
-There is a completely different technique for analyzing linear inverse problems with random data that depends on a comparison principle for Gaussian processes, due to Gordon~\cite{gord:85}.
-Gordon~\cite{gord:88} explains how to use this comparison to find accurate bounds on the probability that a randomly oriented subspace strikes a subset of the sphere.
-In particular, his ideas can be used to bound the probability that the null space of a random matrix intersects a descent cone, which results in a version of Theorem~\ref{thm:phase-trans-lin-inv}.
+There is a completely different technique for analyzing linear inverse problems with random data that depends on a comparison inequality~\cite[Thm.~1.4]{gord:85} for Gaussian processes due to Gordon.
+Gordon~\cite{gord:88} explains how to use this comparison to find accurate bounds on the probability that a randomly oriented subspace intersects a subset of the sphere.

-Rudelson \& Vershynin~\cite{RV:08} were the first authors to observe that Gordon's work is relevant to the analysis of the compressed sensing problem.
-Stojnic~\cite{stojnic10} refined the method enough that he was able to establish empirically sharp lower bounds for the number $m$ of measurements required for the compressed sensing problem.
-Oymak \& Hassibi~\cite{OH:10} have also applied these techniques to develop empirically sharp lower bounds on the number of random measurements needed to identify a low-rank matrix using the Schatten 1-norm.
-Later, Chandrasekaran et al.~\cite{CRPW:12} showed that a similar approach leads to empirically sharp lower bounds on the number of random measurements required to solve other types of regularized inverse problems.
+Rudelson \& Vershynin~\cite{RV:08} were the first authors to observe that Gordon's work is relevant to the analysis of the $\ell_1$ minimization method~\eqref{eqn:l1-min} for the compressed sensing problem.
+Stojnic~\cite{stojnic10} refined their method enough that he was able to establish an empirically sharp condition for $\ell_1$ minimization to succeed.
+Oymak \& Hassibi~\cite{OH:10} extended Stojnic's approach to study the low-rank recovery problem~\eqref{eqn:S1-min} with random measurements.
+Later, Chandrasekaran et al.~\cite{CRPW:12} observed that the same approach can be used to analyze the regularized linear inverse problem~\eqref{eq:lin-inv-gen} with random measurements whenever the regularizer $f$ is convex.
+In particular, the result~\cite[Cor.~3.3(1)]{CRPW:12} is equivalent with the success condition from Theorem~\ref{thm:phase-trans-lin-inv}, modulo the exact value of the constant $a_{\eta}$.

+None of these authors has examined the failure condition for random linear inverse problems, but we have observed that it is possible to obtain such a result by incorporating a polarity argument.
+We can also extend the Gaussian process approach to obtain a success condition for demixing, but it does not yield a failure condition for these problems.
+After this paper was written, Stojnic~\cite{Sto13:Regularly-Random} developed some related results.